 Ride to Recovery Center - A facility for all veterans to recover from the stress of military life and combat

-With a $1.5 million grant from GE supporting a new Center for Veterans Affairs, Xavier aspires to become "destination of choice for veteran education."
+With a $1.5 million grant from GE supporting a new Student Veterans Center, Xavier aspires to become "destination of choice for veteran education."

 Veterans seeking relief and community come to Xavier to ride stationary bikes in the nation’s first and only Ride 2 Recovery facility to be housed at a university.